 PA IPL serves as a clearinghouse for information on energy usage and climate change.
-On our newly expanded resource page we provide films and speakers for congregational events; we organize workshops and an annual meeting (for a list of past events, click here).
-To arrange for a speaker or film showing at your congregation, contact one of our two part-time staff members, Rev. Alison Cornish or Cricket Eccleston Hunter.
+On our newly expanded resource page we provide films and speakers for congregational events; we organize workshops and an annual meeting (for a list of events, click here).
+To arrange for a speaker or film showing at your congregation, contact one of our part-time staff members.
 They are committed to helping you find the places where your congregation is already active, to “upcycle” those successes by making climate justice connections.

 PA IPL represents our members on the local, state, and national level to advocate for legislation that will increase energy efficiency, reduce our contribution to climate change, and respond to climate impacts and justice issues.
 Our unique message is to focus attention on the moral implications of climate change.
 Big producers of greenhouse gases, such as the United States and Europe, are wealthy enough to adapt to anticipated weather changes in the short term, these same changes are devastating to poorer countries (who have contributed least to climate pollution) — and we see similar patterns of higher impacts in lower-income areas in the United States, too.